 Health benefits, including the value-added services that are now widely available, can support the wellbeing of employees and their families and loved ones.
 Similarly, offering initiatives such as flexible working and four-day weeks can help with another of their priorities – spending more time with family and friends.

-The need for security, especially during the cost-of-living crisis, can be met with financial education programmes but also benefits such as group income protection that provide the reassurance of a financial safety net if they are unable to work long-term due to illness or injury.
+The need for security, especially during the cost-of-living crisis, can be met with financial education programmes but also benefits such as Group Income Protection that provide the reassurance of a financial safety net if they are unable to work long-term due to illness or injury.

 It’s also important that organisations provide training and development opportunities to engage in creative activities and CSR projects.
 These deliver on the meaningful work that employees want.